avraham-bernstein/avraham-bernstein.github.io/cv/abe-cv.md

     #.
 I also experimented with Google's FOSS [Courgette]&nbsp;[delta compression] algorithm.
 Unlike [bsdiff] compression which is instruction set "agnostic", [Courgette] is based upon (a) having access to assembly source code with full symbol information, and (b) the target device must have an assembler and linker.
 [Courgette] usually generates updates that are much more compact than pure [bsdiff].
 Google claims up to 7 times smaller.
 Google successfully uses [Courgette] to push updates for their [Chromium] and Android projects where there is sufficient room on the target to host a (mini) assembler and linker.
         * _Prima facie_ having an assembler and linker on a target ECU device would be impossible due to the severe RAM and FLASH size constraints.
 However I invented a way to implement a table driven [Courgette]-like algorithm on a small ECU without the need for an assembler or linker, as long as a symbol table was available.
     #.
 I invented and patented an algorithm for assembly "hot patching" [ELF] binary files (i.e. without source code, but with the help of a symbol table).
 The algorithm was easily ported to a number of different [CPU] architectures.
-        * Most of the implementation effort involved patching [ELF] files, parsing linker map files, and generating [gcc linker scripts][gcc linker script].
+        * Most of the implementation effort involved patching [ELF] files, parsing linker map files, and generating (esoteric) [gcc linker scripts][gcc linker script].
     #.
 I also invented, but did not patent, an algorithm for C "hot patching".
         a.
 In order to greatly speed up the development process. instead of building a full-fledged C [compiler], even with the help of a [drop-in grammar](https://github.com/antlr/grammars-v4), I experimented with the [SrcML] package that converts C source code into [XML], combined with the Python [Beautiful Soup] package which manipulates [XML].
 In my professional opinion [Beautiful Soup] is much more powerful and elegant than the more commonly used [XQuery] package.
 I was very pleased with the results of this compiler design technique.
 I would highly recommend this technique to my professional colleagues involved in [refactoring][refactor] projects.
         b.
 In order to build a single common [jump table] for both static and global functions, I generated unique global "alias" [gcc function attribute] for all static functions.